SoStellar/E-Manga/README.md

 # E-Manga
-this project was made by HOM HOM Hom Team sleeppppppppp
+this project was made by HOM Team